hartelt/snomtools/doc/readme.txt

-Here will be the sphinx documentation stuff.
+Here will be the sphinx documentation stuff, that ofcourse we still don't have.